St0wy/Learn-Direct3D-11/README.md

 This project is made to learn the Odin programming language and Direct3D 11.

+The design of the code tries to improve on my previous rendrerer : https://github.com/St0wy/opengl-scene.

 ## Want to do

 - [x] Window resizing